Why blog? This is perhaps one of the first questions you ask as an online business owner

 Being a blogger not only serves to inform and entertain your readers.
 Once you have a substantial number of indexed pages, you can simply add a lead-generating call-to-action to your blog posts.
 Calls to action may lead to various freebies like ebooks, fact sheets, webinars, etc. The more you engage with your readers, the more likely they will feel comfortable about buying what you offer.

 Traffic –to-lead conversions work when a person visits your website, sees and clicks on your call-to-action.
-You may then direct them to a landing page with a form for them to fill with information, or buy something.
+You may then direct them to a landing page with a form for them to fill with info, or buy something.
 Most blog posts have call-to-action buttons, and you need to include them to convert traffic to leads.
-While some readers don’t necessarily become a lead, it is still an effective way to bring in customers.
+While some readers don’t become a lead, it is still an effective way to bring in customers.

 Being a blogger for your business isn’t just a hobby that you want to share with others or a marketing tactic that brings in leads on a daily basis.
 In the short-term, you may only see about 50-100 views and 10 leads from them.
 You won’t see the big picture that way.
 What most business owners should realize is that it takes time for your blog post to rank in search engines, and just like in investing, you’ll reap more rewards over the long-term.